 Our coping mechanisms get us through things we might not otherwise be able to on our own.
 It’s what allows mothers to sleep four hours a night through their child’s infancy.
 They are mental, physical, and emotional.
 I’m sure we can all think of coping mechanisms that are recognized as unhealthy.
 It will be a little more difficult to shift your perspective to look for skills in your coping mechanisms.

 Our disorders, our diagnosis, our trauma, our careers don’t define us.
-We define us.
+We define ourselves.
 We are the way forward, for ourselves and for each other.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the position of the DrAndyRoark.com editorial team.